-More than 2,500 people attended Let’s Get Cooking clubs in Merseyside and Halton to find out how to reduce their food waste.
-The sessions, funded by Merseyside Recycling and Waste Authority (MRWA) Community Fund with support from Love Food Hate Waste, focused on waste reducing skills such as meal planning, portion sizes, food storage, using leftovers and understanding date labels.
+More than 2,500 people have attended Let’s Get Cooking clubs in Merseyside and Halton to find out how to reduce their food waste.
+The sessions, funded by Merseyside Recycling and Waste Authority (MRWA) Community Fund with support from Love Food Hate Waste, focused on waste reduction skills such as meal planning, portion sizes, food storage, using leftovers and understanding date labels.

 ‘Mersey Waste Munchers’ taught practical food skills in a fun and supportive way which helps families cut their food waste and makes their budgets go much further.
-Since its launch in 2013, 100 percent of participants reported reducing their food waste at home.
+Since its launch in 2013, 100% of participants reported reducing their food waste at home.

 As a result of the project: